Ford Taunus P5: New engines

 All the four-cylinder cars were badged as Taunus 17Ms.
 All the six-cylinder cars in the range were badged as Taunus 20Ms.
-A feature of all the engines which marked them out as "modern" was the over-square cylinder dimensions.
+A feature of all the engines which marked them out as "modern" was the oversquare cylinder dimensions.

 The entry level Taunus 17M was fitted with the 1498 cc V4 engine first seen two years earlier in the “Cardinal” Taunus P4.
 The mainstream models were powered by a 1699 cc unit: this was now a newly developed V4 engine derived from the smaller 1498 cc unit with which it shared its 90 mm bore, but the stroke was slightly lengthened.
 Claimed maximum power in 1964 for the two units was respectively 60 PS and 70 PS, both at 4,500 rpm.
 A subsequently introduced version of the 1699 cc car came with a quoted power output of 75 PS.

 The Taunus P5 was the launch model for Ford's new V6 engine which was also a development from the company's V4 unit.
 The 1998 cc V6 version offered a claimed maximum power of 85 PS or, with a higher compression ratio, 90 PS achieved in both cases.at 5,000 rpm.
 Performance from the six-cylinder engine was boosted by the fitting, as standard equipment, of twin carburetters.

 The P5 came with a “Startautomatik” which appears to have been a form of the automatic choke originally introduced in 1960 with the earlier 17M, but still something of a novelty in this class of car.

 The least expensive of the six-cylinder 20Ms was aggressively priced at 7990 Marks.
 An Opel customer wishing to buy a six-cylinder car would need to find at least another 1400 Marks for the six-cylinder Kapitän-engined Opel Rekord which had been introduced in March 1964, presumably in anticipation of the arrival later in the same year of Ford's new six-cylinder Taunus.